UBC-MDS/twitter-persona/README.md

 **create_wordcloud** : Generates a word cloud of most frequently used words in tweets.

+## Scope and Fit
+There are existing packages that preform tweet and text analysis focusing on sentiment (including `tweet-scraper`,  `tweet-sentiment`, and `pytweet`).
+However, none of these packages focus of providing metrics in the context of determining if the twitter user is worth engadging with.

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.